-The domestic cat is a typical feline pet without a pedigree.
-They may also be called house cats and the British use the term moggies.
-They are all Felis silvestris catus.
-A lack of papers to show they are purebred no way detracts from them being beautiful, noble, and loving companion animals.
+The domestic, mixed-breed cat, Felis silvestris catus, is a typical feline pet without a pedigree.
+They may also be called house cats, and people in the U.K. use the term "moggies."
+A lack of breeding papers in no way detracts from them being beautiful, noble, and loving companion animals.
+The domestic cat has been around a long time.
+A 9,000-year-old grave on the Mediterranean island of Cyprus revealed a cat buried with a human, presumably due to being a companion animal.

 Characteristics of the Domestic Cat